Rufai-Alex/Rufai-Alex/README.md

 😄 Pronouns: He/Him

 When I'm not working on a project, then I'm probably on youtube, either watching a programming tutorial or short movies.
-And if I'm not doing any of those, then I'm probably out with my friends. otherwise, I'm on my bed sleeping for sure!
+And if I'm not doing any of those, then I'm probably taking care of my cat.